 But, when do the Benidorm fiestas start?
 What are the Benidorm fiestas like?
 Is it worth flying over for the Benidorm fiestas?
 What happens in November in Benidorm?
 I’m here to answer it all and more with my all you need to know about the Benidorm fiestas post!

 Across Spain, each town or city has its own patron saint festival which is held in their honour.
 The fiestas last between 5 days and a week.
 During the fiestas, the celebrations take over the area and many businesses close.
 Those who are privately run usually decide to close and celebrate the fiestas.
 However, bars tend to run as usual and close the following week to maximise profits.

 The Patron Saints of Benidorm are the Virgin of the Suffrage and Saint James the Apostle.

-The Benidorm fiestas start on Saturday 9th November this year.
-They will continue all the way through until it officially ends on Wednesday 13th November.
+The Benidorm fiestas start on Saturday 6th November 2020.
+They will continue all the way through until it officially ends on Wednesday 11th November 2020.
 However, one of the biggest celebrations of the Benidorm fiestas is the fancy dress party in the “British area”.
+The British Fancy Dress takes place on Thursday 12th November 2020.
 This is not an official part of the Benidorm fiestas, but is celebrated so widely that it’s more or less considered a part of the fiesta!
 Many people will travel specifically for the fancy dress party that starts near to Morgan’s Tavern around 15:00 and continues well into the next day!
 The Benidorm Fancy Dress party is the biggest fancy dress party in Europe, so it’s well worth dressing up and joining in the fun!

 What are the Benidorm Fiestas like?